Nara1469/sequelize-e-commerce-back-end/README.md

 This application is invoked after the database is created and seeded with test data.
 Once your server is started and the Sequelize models are synced to the MySQL database, you can see the results in Insomnia.

-In `models` directory, the all table relationship models are defined using association method in `index.js` file.
+In the `models` directory, all table relationship models are defined using the association method in `index.js` file.
 Also, I created the Sequelize models for all four tables used in the application: `Category.js`, `Product.js`, `Tag.js`, and `ProductTag.js`.

-In `routes` directory, the API routes are defined for categories, products, and tags: `product-routes.js`, `tag-routes.js`, and `category-routes.js`.
-The data for each of these routes is displayed in a formatted JSON.
+In the `routes` directory, the API routes are defined for categories, products, and tags: `product-routes.js`, `tag-routes.js`, and `category-routes.js`.
+The data for each of these routes are displayed in a formatted JSON.

 **Note** The functionality for creating the many-to-many relationship for products has already been completed in the starter code.

-After the Sequelize models and API routes were created, the CRUD operations needs to created for each model using its own routes.
+After the Sequelize models and API routes were created, the CRUD operations need to be created for each model using its own routes.
 To successfully read, create, update, and delete data in the database, the following options are created in Insomnia:

--  the application's GET routes to return all categories, all products, and all tag: “GET tags,” “GET Categories,” and “GET All Products.”.
+-  the application's GET routes to return all categories, all products, and all tags: “GET tags,” “GET Categories,” and “GET All Products.”.

 - the application's GET routes to return a single category, a single product, and a single tag: “GET tag by id,” “GET Category by ID,” and “GET One Product.

 - the application's POST, PUT, and DELETE routes for categories: “DELETE Category by ID,” “CREATE Category,” and “UPDATE Category.

-The following scheme illustrates Category, Product, and Tag data being tested in Insomnia.
+The following scheme illustrates how Category, Product, and Tag data being tested in Insomnia and full route for each table.

 ```
 Insomnia